do-/xlsxtream/README.md

 Empty cells may look like `null`s.

-Non empty cells are copies of `sax` provided attribute sets for `<c>` nodes with attitional `value` components containing decoded content.
+Non empty cells are copies of attribute sets of `<c>` nodes with attitional `value` components containing decoded content.

 ```
 {